 A group of people in Ouanaminthe in Haiti on plantations as part of the "Frontiére verte" project being run by the UNDP

-In an attempt to prevent further damage to biodiversity, the UNDP has established projects focusing on sustainable deforestation, sand and riverbank management and replantation and protection of mangroves, which act as a physical barrier against storms and are a site for fish and crustaceans to reproduce.
+In an attempt to prevent further damage to biodiversity, the UNDP has established projects focusing on sustainable forestry, sand and riverbank management and replantation and protection of mangroves, which act as a physical barrier against storms and are a site for fish and crustaceans to reproduce.

 Worldwide, other organizations, such as the European Union, are also involved in such programs to strengthen ecosystems to ensure they are resilient and can react to threats including climate change, pollution and overexploitation.